rust-lang/rfcs/text/3289-source_replacement_ambiguity.md

 ### Change 3: credentials are only sent to the same registry
 If the `crates-io` source is replaced with another remote registry, the credentials for `crates-io` are never sent to the replacement registry.
-This makes `crates-io` consistant with alternative registries and ensures credentials are only sent to the registry they are associated with.
+This makes `crates-io` consistent with alternative registries and ensures credentials are only sent to the registry they are associated with.